wp-plugins/nearby-now/readme.txt

 3. Example of the audio testimonials plugin and audio player

 == Changelog ==
+= 1.3.5 =
+* Improved Script Loading
+* Scripts are now loaded in the footer
+* Both scripts & styles are only loaded on pages that have the Nearby Now short-code

 = 1.3.4 =
 * WordPress compatibility version bump to 3.8